Maysa-B/blogs-api/README.md

 - **`/post/:id`**: to update a post that the user wrote.
 </details>

 > :zap:: Those are the endpoints that you will receive a token as a response.
-For all the others you need to send this token by the `Authentication` key on the header.
+For all the others you need to send this token by the `Authorization` key on the header.

 ----------